 Other Field Options to Note When Creating Branded Links:

-Temporary Redirect 307: this is the default redirect type selected in the BL.INK Platform.
+- The default redirect in the BL.INK Platform is a 307 Temporary Redirect.
 This can be changed to a 301 Redirect by clicking on the Temporary Redirect (307) field.
 For more information and questions around which redirect type to select, click here.

-Users can also click on Archive to change the option to Delete on a specified date instead.
+- Users may also click on Archive to change the option to Delete on a specified date instead.

-Link Masking: a masked link will not show the visitor the destination long URL - it is 'masked'.
+- A masked link will not show the visitor the destination long URL - it is 'masked'.
 Instead, only the short URL created will show in the browser's address bar.
-This can help hide the UTM tagging structure and adds another layer of general security.
+This can help hide the UTM tagging structure and add another layer of general security.

-Note: Link masking utlizes IFrames, and may not work with certain websites.
+Link masking utilizes IFrames, and may not work with certain websites.
 Make sure to test the link after it has been created to ensure the destination site works with this feature.

 Editing Branded Links

 Once a Branded Link has been created, it can easily be edited.
 To edit a single link, make sure that the correct domain is selected from the drop-down menu at the top of the BL.INK dashboard.

 Click Links and then My Links in the menu on the left side of the page.